• Skip to primary navigation

 ✏️ How To Make This Recipe

-First up you will need to bake the cookies, you can find full details on how to do this here.
+First up you will need to bake the gluten free shortbread cookies using this recipe.

 Instead of using the standard round cutters, use these Halloween cookie cutters or whatever cutters you have.
 If you don’t have any cutters you can try and cut the shapes out free hand or cut out the shapes on cardboard and cut round them with a knife.